 - 9 Final words

 But first, how to set up Fitbit Inspire 2?
 (It is easiest and faster than you think)

-The first thing I did was to charge Inspire 2 and download the Fitbit application.
-Keep in mind that like any electronics, fitness watches come with half or less battery charge.
+The first thing I did was charge Inspire 2 and download the Fitbit application.
+Remember that like any electronics, fitness watches come with half or less battery charge.
 Therefore, it is best to make sure it has a good charge.

 Since Inspire 2 comes with a free one-year Premium, I subscribed but canceled right away.
 If you wish to continue with the membership, no need to unsubscribe.
 Once the free 1-year membership is up the amount of $9.99 per month will be charged.

 These are the steps I followed to ensure an effective connection:

 - Make sure your smartphone’s Bluetooth is on (Go to Settings and tap on Bluetooth)

 - Pair your Inspire 2.

 - Open the Fitbit application and login if you have an account.
 Otherwise, tap on Join Fitbit and accept the Terms.
 Then you can complete an easy questionnaire to help you receive personalized insights and tips.